 Sometimes by the time they reach adulthood (30?
 60?
 90?) they learn how to be socialized and behave with good manners without openly revealing all their status seeking tactics.

 Interestingly, in western cultures it is common practice for a dating man to take his woman to a special restaurant.
 An abundance of food given to the woman unconsciously demonstrates what a great hunter and provider he is!
 That is meant to impress her with his high status so she will give him what he really wants, and it is not food he wants!

 Today this is still largely true but hidden:

 Women trade sex for food and survival."

-When a man hears a woman talking about her problems he thinks it is a request for help!
-So instinctually the man responds with solutions to the woman's problems -- because that is a man's job: to fix things!
+When a man hears a woman talking about her problems, he thinks she is just complaining or she is requesting help!
+So instinctually, the man responds with solutions to the woman's problems -- because that is a man's job: to fix things!
 But this just frustrates the woman because she feels he is trying to diminish her problem or cut her off.
-The woman doesn't see a relationship developing with this guy who can't even hear or understand her!
+The woman doesn't see a relationship developing with a guy who can't even hear or understand her and her problems!